Sustainable Sandalwood Conference 2025

 3) How can community involvement support sandalwood conservation and cultivation?

-The sustainable sandalwood workshop brings together design researchers, forestry experts, data scientists and archivists to reflect on ways in which we can capture and organize indigenous knowledge about sandalwood in South India and create conditions for community-based conservation and cultivation aimed at supporting the local population of the tree.
+The sustainable sandalwood conference brings together design researchers, forestry experts, data scientists and archivists to reflect on ways in which we can capture and organize indigenous knowledge about sandalwood in South India and create conditions for community-based conservation and cultivation aimed at supporting the local population of the tree.

 Time (IST)Event / Talk Speaker